Cabatuan, Iloilo: Education

 Forty-six educational institutions, including day care centers, can be found in Cabatuan.
 Of this total, 44 are public schools while two are private institutions, which are also accredited by the Department of Education (DepEd) and the Bureau of Secondary Education.

-The municipality has six public secondary schools.
-The main high school located in the poblacion is the Cabatuan National Comprehensive High School.
-The five others are Tiring National high School, Wenceslao Grio National High School, Acao National High School, Mateo National High School and Ambrosio Maido Memorial National High School.

 On the other hand, 38 public elementary schools can be found in the municipality.
 Twenty-nine elementary schools offer complete courses in elementary education while 9 schools only offer primary grades (Grade 1 to 4).
 Divided into districts, the public elementary schools in Cabatuan are almost evenly distributed among the barangays.
 The first district has 18 public elementary schools while the second district has 20.
 The 38 public elementary schools' names are enumerated below.